YESHYUNGSEOK/claude-code-tips/README.md

 When you have a long-running bash command in Claude Code, you can press Ctrl+B to move it to run in the background.
 Claude Code knows how to manage background processes - it can check on them later using the BashOutput tool.

 This is useful when you realize a command is taking longer than expected and you want Claude to do something else in the meantime.
 You can either have it use the exponential backoff method I mentioned in Tip 16 to check on progress, or just let it work on something else entirely while the process runs.

+## Tip 36: Use sub-agents for context-heavy tasks

+If you need to load a bunch of PDF documents or super large files, keeping everything in the main conversation can fill up your context quickly.
+That can be expensive and inefficient.
+One way to deal with this is by spinning up sub-agents.

+There's a DIY approach I've discussed throughout this document.
+But there are also built-in sub-agents that Claude Code can use.
+Sometimes it's smart enough to decide to use them on its own, or you can just ask it to spin up sub-agents and it'll figure out how to use them.

+For example, you could say "spin up a sub-agent for each of these 10 folders that you want to explore."
+Each sub-agent loads its own context, does its work, and returns a summary.
+The main agent then aggregates and summarizes results from each sub-agent and goes from there.

 ---